 I had the great experience of meeting Bradley Nowell at the KROQ Weenie Roast in 1995.
 He was a perfect gentleman, and I definitely got the impression that he was a regular, down-to-earth guy who hadn’t let success go to his head.
 Not long after our first encounter, I ran into him again at a punk show.
 He wrote down his number on a pad of paper for me, we had talked about doing an interview.

 I can only hope that in an industry of attitudes and egos, more of its players will take a cue from Brad, and treat their fans and colleagues with respect and charm.
-It’s been 25 years since I photographed Sublime, to honor the memory of Bradley Nowell, and his legacy I wanted to share some of these never before seen photographs from my private collection for real Sublime fans and those who knew and loved Bradley.
+It’s been 25 years since Bradley Nowell passed, to honor the memory of Bradley, and his legacy I wanted to share some of these never-before-seen photographs from my private collection for real Sublime fans and those who knew and loved Bradley.
 Keep his memory and his music alive!

 ~~~X~~~